- UCAS course code

 - You will learn robotics, mechatronics, and autonomous system technology and how to incorporate an electronics nervous system into other engineering systems and devices.

-- We will provide ample opportunity for practical application and project work.
+- You will be provided with ample opportunity for practical application and project work.
 These are strong themes throughout our course.

 - You will be taught by academics working on the cutting-edge of research, helping to solve the world's biggest challenges.